-Fix: Keyboard and Mouse Not Working after Windows 10 Upgrade
+FIXED: Keyboard and Mouse Not Working after Windows 10 Update

-Upgrade to Windows 10 isn’t always as smooth as you think, and sometimes there might be some issues.
-One of the most annoying issues with Windows 10 is that keyboard and mouse no longer work after the update to Windows 10.
+Upgrading to Windows 10 is not always a smooth process, and sometimes there might be some issues.
+One of the most annoying issues with Windows 10 is that the keyboard and mouse no longer work after the update to Windows 10.

 Solution 1 – Remove previous updates